 Yoga is much more than a series of body postures you practice at a studio or institute.
 It is a philosophy and lifestyle to help you connect with the deeper dimensions of the universe.
 One of the tenets of yoga is following the right diet plan after yoga session.
 You might wonder why yogis follow a strict yoga diet devoid of all stimulants.
 For starters, a yoga diet plan helps balance the inner energies and make inner peace your new reality.

-If you are practicing yoga as a beginner, you might be tempted to take the path of clean eating.
+If you are practising yoga as a beginner, you might be tempted to take the path of clean eating.
 Remember, deciding to follow a yogic diet is one thing and following that path is a completely different story.
-It is important you first understand what exactly comprises of a yogic diet.
+It is important you first understand what exactly comprises of a yogic diet plan.

 A yogic diet focuses on consuming natural and unprocessed food items to help you evolve on a mental, physical, and spiritual basis.
 This diet consists of Sattvic food items that exclude all stimulants and chemically-prepared food items.

 Do you know there are three elements in a yogic diet?
 Read further to know about these three major elements in detail.